-In the music platform debate, it may sound like Spotify and Pandora are equally matched, but there are some differences.
+In the music platform debate, it may seem like Spotify and Pandora are equally matched, but there are some differences.
 One of the key differences is that Pandora generates a “station” for you based on your preferred playlists, songs, or artists instead of allowing you to pick individual songs.
+Spotify’s algorithm, on the other hand, selects songs based on behavior or attributes that have been tracked by their system.
 If you want to learn about these music streaming services and decide which one is best, keep reading on.

 |Cost:||$9.99/$14.99 (family)/$4.99 (student)||$9.99/$14.99 (family)/$4.99 (student)|